maisiesadler53/Distributed_gol/README.md

 ## Stage 2 - Distributed Implementation

-In this stage you are required to create an implementation that uses a number of AWS nodes to cooperatively calculate the new state of the Game of Life board, and communicate state between machines over a network.
-Below is a series of suggested steps for approaching the problem, but you are *not* required to follow this sequence, and can jump straight to implementing the more advanced versions of system if you feel confident about it.
+In this stage, you are required to create an implementation that uses a number of AWS nodes to cooperatively calculate the new state of the Game of Life board, and communicate state between machines over a network.
+Below is a series of suggested steps for approaching the problem, but you are *not* required to follow this sequence, and can jump straight to implementing the more advanced versions of the system if you feel confident about it.

 ### Step 1

-Implement the Game of Life logic as described above, in a single-machine implementation that can serve as a starting-point for a distributed version.
+Implement the Game of Life logic as described above, in a single-machine implementation that can serve as a starting point for a distributed version.

 You should be able to test your serial code using `go test -v -run=TestGol/-1$` and all tests should pass.